monolayer/monorepo/docs/index.md

 hero:
   name: "monolayer"
-  text: "A VitePress Site"
+  text: "Database schema management for PostgreSQL"
-  tagline: My great project tagline
+  tagline: Built with Kysely, integrates with Prisma.
   actions:
     - theme: brand
       text: What is monolayer?